Anthony Ornato

-Anthony M. Ornato is the former assistant director of the United States Secret Service Office of Training.
+Anthony Michael Ornato is the former assistant director of the United States Secret Service Office of Training.
 He was the service's 34th special agent in charge who headed the security detail of president Donald Trump until being detailed to the White House where the president named him White House Deputy Chief of Staff for operations in December 2019.
-After his tenure as a government SES detailee in the Trump administration, he returned to the Secret Service where he worked as the assistant director in the office of training until August 29, 2022.
+After his tenure as a government Senior Executive Service detailee in the Trump administration, he returned to the Secret Service where he worked as the assistant director in the office of training until August 29, 2022.

 Early life

 Ornato is a native of Connecticut.
 His family owned a tavern near New Haven popular with police and firefighters.

 Ornato received a bachelor and master of science degree from the School of Forensic Science at University of New Haven (1995 and 1999), and a master of administrative leadership from the University of Oklahoma in 2016.